peacefulseeker/exercism-ruby/notes.md

 TODO:
 - because of '—', '’' chars test debugging does not work. holy crap!! fckng bug, which should be addressed.
 Something might be with unicode chars??
-SAVING as unicode with BOM solved the issue.. holy crap
+SAVING as unicode with BOM solved the issue.. holy moly